2026 CEO Diaries: RISK5 — Five OIaR Signals CEOs Can Check This Week

 ☐ Work slows when specific individuals are unavailable

-☐ Decisions depend on memory, not shared artifacts
+☐ Decisions depend on memory, not shared artefacts

 ☐ Onboarding relies heavily on shadowing